CDC isn’t publishing large portions of the COVID-19 data it collects - The Boston Globe

 But the CDC has been routinely collecting information since the COVID-19 vaccines were first rolled out last year, according to a federal official familiar with the effort.
 The agency has been reluctant to make those figures public, the official said, because they might be misinterpreted as the vaccines being ineffective.

 Nordlund confirmed that as one of the reasons.
-Another reason, she said, is that the data represents only 10% of the population of the U.S. But the CDC has relied on the same level of sampling to track influenza for years.
+Another reason, she said, is that the data represents only 10 percent of the population of the United States.
+But the CDC has relied on the same level of sampling to track influenza for years.

 Some outside public health experts were stunned to hear that information exists.